axibase/axibase-charts-vscode/server/descriptions.md

 ## dialogmaximize

-If enabled, the dialog window is expanded to the entire portal page.<br>Dialog window can be opened by clicking on the widget header.
+If enabled, the dialog window is expanded to the entire portal page.
+Dialog window can be opened by clicking on the widget header.

 ## disablealert